request an appointment online.

 Glioblastoma Diagnosis

-If you have symptoms that signal a brain tumor, your doctor will examine you and ask questions about your health, your lifestyle and your family’s medical history.
+If you have symptoms that may signal glioblastoma, your doctor will examine you and ask you questions about your health, your lifestyle and your family history.

-If the doctor decides further testing is needed, he or she will order an imaging exam.
-One or more of the following tests may be used to find out if you have a brain tumor.
+One or more of the following tests may be used to find out if you have a brain tumor and if it has spread.
 These tests also may be used to find out if treatment is working.

 - CT (computed tomography) scans